How and where to buy a puppy

 Where can I buy a puppy?

 You should choose a reputable source when considering adding a puppy to your family.
-This ensures the health and well-being of your new furry friend.
-You have a few options, including:
+This makes sure the health and well-being of your new furry friend.

 Registered breeders